Get Best Essay Written by US Essay Writers

 Conclusion

 The psychodynamic approach uses the basic statement that every person has an unconscious mind.
-Those who feel in the unconscious mind are often faced with very pain.
-Therefore, individuals create the defense to defend themselves from becoming aware of their painful feeling.
+Those who feel in the unconscious mind are often faced with pain.
+Therefore, individuals create the defense to defend themselves from becoming aware of their painful feelings.
 Denial is an example of such a defense.
 The psychodynamic approach undertakes that such defense is wrong and does more harm than good, so the people need assistance.
 It is trying to unravel them again, assuming that if one knows what is going on in his mind, his feelings will not be so painful.

 Place Your Order